marco02Dev/mern_project/README.md

 ## License

 This project is intended solely as a **personal portfolio** to demonstrate development skills.
+**It is allowed to download and modify this project only for private, personal use.**
-**It is not permitted to copy, modify, redistribute, or use this project or its components** for commercial or non-commercial purposes.
+**Copying, redistributing, publishing, or using this project or its components** for commercial or non-commercial purposes is not permitted.

 By viewing or downloading this project, you agree to respect its intended purpose as a personal showcase only.